33 Gorgeous Spring Wreath Ideas to Brighten Up Your Front Door

 DIY Spring Peony Wreath

 DIY spring wreaths don't have to be complicated to make.
 In just three steps, you can create a pretty peony wreath that's adorned with gorgeous faux flowers.

 Make a creative and unique Easter wreath with our design for our vibrant craft made from rolled scrapbooking paper.
 To make it, select several sheets of patterned scrapbooking paper and cut the paper into 2- to 6-inch squares, then roll (with one corner sticking out the top) to mimic petals; tape or glue each roll to secure.
 Starting around the outer edge, hot-glue the rolled squares to a large wreath-size circle.
 Continue gluing paper rolls, working in a circular pattern, until you've reached the middle.

 Tulip Carrot Wreath

 Flower Pot Grapevine Wreath

 Make this spring grapevine wreath with a few materials from the garden store.
-We hot-glued on moss, lightweight pots, and fresh potted violets to create this insanely cute spring wreath.
+We hot-glued on moss, lightweight pots, and fresh potted violets to create this fresh spring wreath.

 Dried Flower Wreath

 We love how bright this DIY spring wreath is.
-Hot-glue dried flowers onto a plain wood embroidery hoop for your front door or different sizes of hoops to create a pretty wall display.
+To create, use florists wire to attach a mix of pink-dyed and natural bunny tails grass, strawflower, globe amaranth, and dyed flax berries to a grapevine wreath.
 Because the dried flowers are already preserved, you can use the wreath year-round.